what country has the most litter

 Places Known For A Large Amount Of Litter

 Littering takes place in most places across the globe, however, a few areas have been known to see a larger amount than other locations.
-These include Mexico City, South East Asia, global slums, and North America.
+A few locations with the most litter include North America such as Mexico, South East Asia and India.
 The country with the most spotless streets includes Japan, where a series of waste management laws in the 1990s targeted the problem.

 LITTER ON BEACH